Neronumis/Neronumis_Token/README.md

 Of course you can do that.
 But we at Neronumis have made it our mission to offer people who do not want to deal 24/7 with chart analysis, indicators and news in the crypto world an easy way to participate in the market without having to deal with it 24/7.
-The only thing you need to do is to set up a wallet (we recommend METAMASK) and keep your NERO shares secure in your wallet, we will do the rest for you.
+The only thing you need to do is to set up a wallet (we recommend MetaMask) and keep your NERO shares secure in your wallet, we will do the rest for you.

 ---